dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 * Array types are not compatible with declared table variables, i.e. following is not allowed::

     local t: table = {}
-    local t2: number = t
+    local t2: number[] = t -- error!

 * When short string literals are used to access a table element, specialized bytecodes are generated that are more efficiently JIT compiled::

     local t: table = { name='dibyendu'}
-    print(t.name) -- The GETTABLE opcode is specialized in this cases
+    print(t.name) -- The GETTABLE opcode is specialized in this case

 * As with array types, specialized bytecodes are generated when integer keys are used